Savjee/savjee.be/src/site/courses/typescript-design-patterns/index.md

 ## Requirements
 * You should have basic knowledge of object oriented programming.
 Know the basics of classes, interfaces and inheritance.
 * Basic knowledge of TypeScript/JavaScript (or any other object-oriented language)

+This is an introduction video to my "Learning TypeScript" series.
+In the next videos I will show you how to start using TypeScript.
+I'll discuss the benefits of TypeScript and how to use it step by step.

+TypeScript compiles to regular JavaScript so it can run in any browser or on node.js.
+There's no reason not to use it!

+# Useful resources
+* <a href="https://www.typescriptlang.org/" target="_blank">TypeScript website</a>